-The Football Association of Malaysia (FAM) said in a statement that 27-year-old Deijl only has Malaysian ancestry through his great-grandparent, not through his grandparents, as stipulated by FIFA regulations.
+The Football Association of Malaysia (FAM) said in a statement that 27-year-old Deijl only has Malaysian ancestry through his great-grandparent, not through his grandparents, as stipulated by FIFA regulations and therefore cannot be considered as heritage player.

 What are the rules for international representation?